x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/database-availability-groups/database-copies.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: ce748bca-3e24-493b-b9e6-153157bffd6a
-description: "Summary: What you should know about mailbox database copies in Exchange Server 2016 and 2019, and your options when creating them."
+description: "Summary: What you should know about mailbox database copies in Exchange Server 2016 and Exchange Server 2019, and your options when creating them."
 ---

 # Mailbox database copies